 That didn’t mean that the ship didn’t face problems, however, and one day, the engine broke down entirely.
 One thing that none of the engineer types had realized was that steam engines were not exactly clean.
 The soot from the coal that replaced Shoto every night created a very nasty residue in the system, and it caused issues in many ways.
 Similarly, occasionally, the weight of the ice that filled the water reservoir also caused issues for the reservoir itself, and even in action, the steam put pressure on joints in strange and unusual ways occasionally when Shoto shifted or when there was a preponderance of coal to one side of the burner or the other.

 To make things worse, a huge storm hit the ship as they floundered.
-It was so cold even in the coat Momo had created for her Tsuyu was nearly sent into a torpor.
+It was so cold even in the coat Momo had created for her, Tsuyu was nearly sent into a torpor.
 The storm carried actual ice with it too rather than snow.
 The ice battered the deck, the steam stack, and everything else, including the teens, threatening to ice over everything.

 And down in the hold, the cold had one other effect.
 The seawater in Bear King’s cell froze.
 And frozen sea water had no impact on Devil Fruit powers.